gstools.krige provides routines for Gaussian process regression,

-The routines for kriging are almost identical to the routines for spatial random fields.
-First you define a covariance model, as described in Tutorial 2: The Covariance Model, then you initialize the kriging class with this model:
+The routines for kriging are almost identical to the routines for spatial random fields, with regard to their handling.
+First you define a covariance model, as described in The Covariance Model, then you initialize the kriging class with this model:

 import gstools as gs # condtions cond_pos = [...] cond_val = [...] model = gs.Gaussian(dim=1, var=0.5, len_scale=2) krig = gs.krige.Simple(model, cond_pos=cond_pos, cond_val=cond_val, mean=1)